Preloader Close

 Amer Fort: A Majestic Jewel of Rajasthan

-Amer, formerly Dhundar, was ruled by the Kachhwahas from the 11th to the 16th century, until the capital was shifted to Jaipur.
-The fort's construction by Raja Man Singh in 1592 AD, followed by later expansions and renovations by Raja Jai Singh I, has stood resilient against the tests of time and invasions.
+Amer was known as Dhundar, which was ruled by Kachhwahas from the 11th century to the 16th century.
+The Amer Fort construction was done by Raja Man Singh in 1592 AD, and this fort was later renovated by Raja Jai Singh I, who is considered one of the strongest rulers of all time.

 Architectural Splendor: